There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 Makeup Brushes For Beginners

-So when I finally started out, I was excited to get my hands on these brushes and use them.
+So when I finally started out, I was excited to get my hands on these and use them.
 But it was so overwhelming for me.
 During that time, there was no guide about how to use makeup brushes for beginners, so I had to learn the hard way.
-I tried to stay away from them for some time and settled with just using lipsticks, pencil eyeliners and the brushes that came along with my eyeshadows.
+I tried to stay away from them for some time and settled with just using lipsticks, pencil eyeliners and those that came along with my eyeshadows.

 Back then, I used my fingers when applying concealer, and sometimes when applying and blending my eyeshadow.
 I thought I was doing great back then, but I just couldn’t get the same finish I wanted.